top of page

 Public Art x Local Business

-As one of the co-creators of the EBMS Beautify Main Streets initiative, we helped shepherd the project from it inception through incredible
+As one of the co-creators of the EBMS Beautify Main Streets initiative, we helped shepherd the project from it inception through execution.

 EAST BOSTON SOCIAL CENTERS